Ben Tozer: Cheltenham Town

 On 24 May 2018, it was announced that Tozer had declined a contract extension at Newport and signed for Cheltenham Town after his Newport contract had expired.
 He made his Cheltenham debut on 4 August 2018 in an opening day League Two home defeat to Crawley Town.
 He scored his first goal for the club in a 2–2 draw with Mansfield Town in November 2018.
 In October 2019, he signed a new contract at the club that would keep him there until the summer of 2022.

-At the end of the 2019-20 season he helped Cheltenham to the League Two play-off semi-finals, only to be defeated 3–2 on aggregate by his former club Northampton Town.
+At the end of the 2019–20 season he helped Cheltenham to the League Two play-off semi-finals, only to be defeated 3–2 on aggregate by his former club Northampton Town.
 The following season, Tozer led Cheltenham to the league title, winning the Supporters' Player of the Year and Players' Player of the Year awards in the process.

 Wrexham

 Tozer joined National League promotion favourites Wrexham on 27 August 2021.
 He signed a three-year deal for an undisclosed fee.
+In the 2022–23 season, Tozer earned a place in the National League Team of the Year.
+On 3 May 2024, it was announced that Tozer would not be offered a new contract and would be released by Wrexham.

+Forest Green Rovers

+On 3 June 2024, it was announced that Tozer would join newly-relegated to National League side Forest Green Rovers following the expiry of his Wrexham contract.

+On 26 May 2025, Tozer announced his retirement from professional football.
+He made a statement on Ben Foster's debate content The Football Fill-In.